-The Liechtenstein passport currently ranks on the 14th place according to the Guide visa index.
+The Liechtenstein passport currently ranks on the 14th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 178 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Liechtenstein passport holders have visa-free and visa on arrival access to countries such as Brazil, Japan, United Kingdom, United States and the entire European Union allowing almost instant travel worldwide.
 Liechtenstein passport holders do however require a visa to enter about 48 destinations in the world for destinations such as China, India and Russia.

 The landlocked Principality of Liechtenstein consists of eleven municipalities.
 It is located in Europe with neighboring countries Switzerland and Austria.
 The most important municipalities are Vaduz, Schaan and Triesen.
 Liechtenstein has a surface area of only 160 square kilometers and is therefore one of the smallest independent countries in Europe.
 Its climate is temperate with cold winters and cool summers.
 The terrain is dominated by the Alps with the Rhine Valley in the west.

 The overall population is 38,749 people.
 The capital of the country is Vaduz.
 The most populous city however is Schaan.
 Liechtenstein does not have an airport and residents must travel to the nearby Zurich Airport (ZRH) in Switzerland.
 There are connections to the neighboring Switzerland or Austria via road or train, with many Liechtensteiner commuting between the countries regularly.